-Any card exchange between deck and sideboard must be made on a one-for-one basis to ensure that the sideboard remains at exactly fifteen cards.
+Players may exchange any number of cards between their deck and sideboard, provided that the resulting deck and sideboard are legal.
 There are no restrictions on the number of cards a player may exchange this way.
+Cards do not need to be exchanged on a one-for-one basis.